hayeah/sike-react-course/buyshoes-commonjs/_index.md

 # Modular JavaScript With CommonJS

-Note: I now recommend [Webpack](http://webpack.github.io) over browserify/watchify.
-Webpack is a lot faster if your project has a lot of dependencies.
-The ideas are the same.
-It's easy to switch from Browserify to Webpack, so don't worry.

 JavaScript is broken by default. `let` fixes common bugs caused by `var`, and `=>` fixes common bugs caused by `this`.

 Up to now, we've been using `<script>` to load the JavaScript files we need.
 This is yet another big problem that needs fixing.
 The problems are: